-If you’re just not sure where to begin, and always wanted to see a clear-cut menu of funding options out there in this magical modern world of startups, this post is for you.
+If you’re just not sure where to begin, and always wanted to see a clear-cut menu of funding options out there in this modern world of startups, this post is for you.

 The Basic Categories of Funding

-There are two models of funding that exist: that which costs you equity, and that which costs you debt.
+There are two models for funding a startup: that which costs you equity, and that which costs you debt.

 Grants are much more common for endeavors like charities, nonprofits, or social enterprises.
-Don’t be envious, though, even for those entities, it’s hard work to get a foot in the door with a grantmaker, and often funds often come with stringent requirements and oversight.
+Don’t be envious, though, it’s hard work to get a foot in the door with a grantmaker, and often funds come with stringent requirements and oversight.

-As far as gifts go, well, here’s hoping a bag of money lands on your doorstep.
-If you’ve ever watched the show Shark Tank, this will be familiar to you, as the sharks will often haggle over what kind of stake they get in exchange for the money they’re going to sink into the business.
+As far as grand gifts go, well, here’s hoping a bag of money lands on your doorstep.
+If you’ve ever watched the show Shark Tank this will be familiar to you, as the sharks will often haggle over what kind of stake they get in exchange for the money they’re going to sink into the business.

-Entrepreneurs tend to want to reduce the amount of equity they give away, because this means lower profits for them in the future.
-This can also be risky, because if more than half of a company’s equity is sold, that means a potential loss of control.
+Entrepreneurs tend to want to reduce the amount of equity they give away because this means lower profits for them in the future.
+This can also be risky because if more than half of a company’s equity is sold, that means a potential loss of control.

 Now, how do you get your entrepreneurial paws on this cash?
 On to the juicy bits:

-Six Ways to Land Funding for Your Startup
+Six Funding Options for Your Startup

-1. Bootstrap as long as you can
+1. Bootstrap as Long as you Can

-I know that’s not what you wanted to hear, nor is it quite on point with the purpose of this article.
+We know that’s not what you wanted to hear, nor is it quite on point with the purpose of this article.
 Technically, this isn’t really a source of funding.
 You’re just paying for it yourself with your hard-earned cash, minimizing expenses such that you can still cover bills.

-That means working on your project as a side-hustle, self-funding it as much as possible, and burning the midnight oil to cover labor yourself.
+That means working on your project as a side hustle, self-funding it as much as possible, and burning the midnight oil to cover labor yourself.
 Or, that might mean saving up enough money so you can have a few months of runway, building out the basis for your idea before seeking out external funding.

 A lot of people swear by bootstrapping, and for good reason.
 In fact, Foundr itself was a bootstrapped business run by our CEO, who moonlighted in the early days and gradually scaled up the business over time.

 What I’d tell…every other early entrepreneur out there, is to bootstrap your startup for as long as possible.
 Founders are often eager to raise funding and take their businesses to the next level, but if you can build a profitable business on your own, you’ll be better positioned to have a favorable conversation with VCs when the time is right.
 Focus on getting your product right where you want it for your users, and grow it from there.

-This method is advantageous in that it lets you grow an audience and a user base that will serve as awesome validation, and possibly even lead to revenue or profit before you seek out additional funding.
+This method is advantageous as it lets you grow an audience and a user base that will serve as awesome validation, and possibly even lead to revenue or profit before you seek out additional funding.

-2. Your family and friends
+2. Your Family and Friends

-But the important thing here is to take stock of your existing network of support.
+But the important thing here is taking stock of your existing support network.
 So often, entrepreneurs try to build something utterly from scratch, as if they have to concoct success within a vacuum.
-When the fact is, most of us have a lifetime of connections all around us, many of whom may very well have tremendous confidence in us, and even may be part of our target audience.
+The truth is, most of us have a lifetime of connections all around us, many of whom may have tremendous confidence in us, and may even be part of our target audience.

 - Money coming from people you know makes you much more committed to success and providing a good return for their money.

-3. Crowdfunding platforms
+3. Crowdfunding Platforms

 Crowdfunding has rapidly become a premier way for entrepreneurs to get their startups funded.
 Since platforms like Kickstarter and Indiegogo came on the scene, it has cracked open virtually infinite possibilities for companies to get started.